 Amit Sial

 Amit Sial is an Indian actor, best known for Tamil cinema.
-Amit Sial began their career in 2010.
+Amit Sial began their career in 2010 and has been a prominent figure in the industry for over 16 years.
 With 30 credits to their name and an average audience rating of 6.2, Amit Sial remains one of the most prolific and celebrated talents in the industry.
 Spanning 10+ years, Amit Sial's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones